fprime-community/fprime-workshop-led-blinker-/README.md

 # LED Blinker: An F´ Tutorial on Physical Hardware

+This repository contains the source code and documentation for the F Prime MathComponent tutorial.

+To run through the tutorial, please visit the F´ website and look for the tutorial section: https://fprime.jpl.nasa.gov

 This is designed to be an extended introductory F´ tutorial taking the user through the basics of creating components, using events, telemetry, commands, and parameters, and integrating topologies with the goal of running F´ on embedded hardware.
 Users will be guided through the process of software development and testing on embedded Linux running on an